Kujata: Lane's summary

 Borges relied on Islamic traditional cosmography as summarized by Edward Lane in Arabian Society in the Middle Ages (1883).

 Lane's summary of Arabic source explains that "Kuyootà" was the name of the bull created by God to hold up a rock of "ruby", on which stood an earth-propping angel.
 God created the angel, rock, then the bull in that order according to this source, (Note: Angel, then bull, then rock on the bull's hump, according to Ibn al-Wardi, Yaqut al-Hamawi, and al-Tha'labi.) then a giant fish called Bahamut to sustain the bull underneath.
 Before this, the earth was oscillating in wayward directions, and all these layers of support were needed to achieve stability.

-The bull had 4,000 eyes, ears, noses, mouths, tougues, feet, according to Lane's summary, but the number is 40,000 eyes, limbs, etc. in several (older) Islamic sources, as discussed below.
+The bull had 4,000 eyes, ears, noses, mouths, tongues, and feet, according to Lane's summary, but the number is 40,000 eyes, limbs, etc. in several (older) Islamic sources, as discussed below.